(Disclosure: Some of the links below may be affiliate links)

 I just finished reading Out of The Rat Race – The Quest for Financial Freedom, by Eric Duneau.
 This book is about getting to Financial Freedom and be free to choose what you want to do with your valuable time.

 The author of the book reached Financial Freedom in the United Kingdom by investing in Real Estate properties and renting them.
 He did that by only saving about 8% of his income.
-This is important because most other literature advises a much higher saving rate.
+This fact is important because most other literature advises a much higher saving rate.

 Stay tuned if you want to know why we cannot trust money and how a man became financially free while saving only 8% of his income.